-One of those teams is our Clinical Nurse Specialists (CNS) based at Blackpool Victoria Hospital.
+One of those teams is our specialist palliative care team based at Blackpool Victoria Hospital.

 Our specialist nurses are all experienced in palliative care, and have the knowledge and skills to give patients support and advice on a range of topics, from complex symptom management to spiritual and psychological care.

-How can the Trinity CNS team in the hospital help?
+How can the specialist palliative care team in the hospital help?